beginning of content

 How is myeloma diagnosed?

-Symptoms of myeloma may be similar to many other conditions.
+Symptoms of myeloma can be the same as those of many other conditions.
 This can make it difficult to diagnose.

-Your doctor may refer you for a range of tests to find the cause of your symptoms, such as:
+Your doctor may refer you for several tests to find the cause of your symptoms, such as:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.